aesophor/UT-CppProgramming/hw1_file_handling/03_student_database/README.md

 * import/export database

 ## Complexity Analysis
 What if there are a lot of students in this database?
+What's the time complexity to find a student in the database?

 * std::vector<Student> and **Linear Search**
   * If std::vector<Student> is used, the time complexity of finding a student is O(n).